-AI company SingularityNET has now announced the release of its Beta V2 version of its decentralized AI platform, which lets anyone create, share, and deploy AI services at scale.
+AI company SingularityNET has just announced the release of the V2 beta of its decentralized AI marketplace platform, which lets anyone create, share, and deploy AI services at scale.

 The release features a revamped user interface, as well as significant back-end technical upgrades designed to facilitate a smooth developer and end-user onboarding experience.

 V2 beta also features a broad library of AI services, applying open-source AI tools to images, texts, and genomic data for a variety of practical purposes.
 The upgraded Genomic Annotation Service, produced in partnership with Mozi AI Health, features additional biological ontologies that researchers can use to connect their genetic analysis results to biomedical databases integrated within the OpenCog AGI Engine.